19 Royal Family Members You Need to Follow on Instagram

 Lady Kitty Spencer

 Spencer is Princess Diana's niece and a cousin to Princes William and Harry.
 The 27-year-old English model is a favorite for Dolce & Gabbana's shows and campaigns.
-Her Instagram features her partying with friends in London, partnering with luxury brands, charity efforts and backstage at photoshoots.
+Her Instagram features her partying with friends in London, partnering with luxury brands, engaging in charity efforts and backstage at photo shoots.

 Photo: